A while back I published a post on this site that gave hundreds of Bible verses about money.

 When I look back on the post I’m glad I wrote it and I think it gives a pretty good picture of how we’re told to view money and how it relates to our spiritual lives.

-One thing that I thought I could rectify with another post, however, is instead of just having a huge number of verses on the topic, I thought I would write a shorter post giving a few of what I thought were the more important and impactful scriptures, along with a bit of explanation as to why I think they’re so important.
+One thing that I thought I could rectify with another post, however, is to give the verses a bit more focus.
+I wanted to write a shorter post giving a few of what I thought were the more important and impactful scriptures, along with a bit of explanation as to why I think they’re so important.

 8 Important Bible Verses About Money

 I’ve read that there are over 2000 Bible verses about money and related topics.

 Why is that?

 I think in part because our financial lives can quickly consume us, our money and wealth becoming an idol that can overtake our lives.

 In other words, if we’re not careful about how we view money it can take God’s place in our lives, and lead to ruin.

 I think it’s important that we are always aware of where we place our hope.
 It needs to be in Christ Jesus, and not money.

 So with that said, let’s look at 8 Bible verses about money that I’ve cherry picked from hundreds available.
 Why?
 I think they’re representative of some of the most important themes running through all the verses.